ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 This work has been supported by the UK Engineering and Physical Sciences Research Council under grant EP/R04144X/1.

+This work has been supported by the Research Council of Norway under its "Toppforsk" programme through the "OCARINA" project.

 Thanks to Stuart Cheshire, Josh Graessley, David Schinazi, and Eric Kinnear for their implementation and design efforts, including Happy Eyeballs, that heavily influenced this work.

 --- back